 What Happens When You Delay Treatment

-Mild symptoms can worsen over time and become lifestyle limiting if left untreated. some problems can include losing hair on the legs, wounds that will not heal, and persistent pain in the toes and feet.
+Mild symptoms can worsen over time and become lifestyle limiting if left untreated some problems can include losing hair on the legs, wounds that will not heal, and persistent pain in the toes and feet.
 Some people experience thick, opaque toenails, restricted mobility, and impotence from slow circulation in their legs.
 Skin can become thin, shiny, and brittle.
 Pulses also weaken, and muscles become heavy, weak, and numb.
-The symptoms that develop and worse depend on the type of disease.
+The symptoms that develop and worse depending on the type of disease.

 Some comorbidities increase the chances of vascular diseases in the legs.
 People who are overweight, diabetic, smokers, or physically inactive are also more likely to have blood circulation issues in their legs.